 It happens.
 Like, a lot.
 There are so many moving pieces when you get a new job, and it’s easy to let those 401(k)s from your past lives get left behind.
 The good news is, you can probably still roll them over — either into your current 401(k) or an IRA — even if they’ve been hanging out for a while.
 So what does that involve?
 Here’s an explainer for you.
 And here are some common mistakes people make (and how to avoid them).

 Think you might be paying too much in fees?

 If you need that little push — and who doesn’t, really? — Ellevest’s Planning for Your Dream Retirement workshop goes deeper into all of this, from the envisioning stage to the differences between retirement accounts to how to budget for those contributions.
-It also includes a Q&A session at the end, where one of Ellevest’s seasoned money coaches can address any lingering concerns you might still have.
+It also includes a Q&A session at the end, where one of Ellevest’s seasoned financial planners can address any lingering concerns you might still have.

 No matter where you start with your retirement planning and investing, the most important thing is that you get started.
 (Because you don’t get that fabulous future life if you don’t do that.)